 What good is a new apartment without an incredibly comfy mattress?
 Avocado Green Mattresses are made in California with naturally non-toxic and 100 percent certified organic materials.
-You’ll sleep well knowing the company is a B Corporation, Fair Trade Certified, and Climate Neutral.
+You’ll sleep well knowing the company is a B Corporation, Fair Trade Certified, and Climate Neutral Certified.

 Comfortable sheets are required for a good night’s sleep in your eco-friendly apartment.
 This breezy option is made from eucalyptus-based lyocell, which requires less water than other natural fibers during production.
 Opting for lyocell over cotton can save up to 96 percent of the water and 30 percent of the energy that would have been used to create cotton sheets.

-This versatile, lightweight pot is perfect for small spaces because it’s meant to replace eight different types of pots.
-Its ceramic coating is non-toxic, nonstick, and made without potentially toxic materials like PFOAs, PTFEs, PFAs, lead, cadmium, toxic metals, and nanoparticles.
+This versatile, lightweight pot and pan duo is perfect for small spaces because it replaces 16 pieces of traditional cookware.
+The ceramic coating is non-toxic, nonstick, and made without potentially toxic materials like PFOAs, PTFEs, PFAs, lead, cadmium, toxic metals, and nanoparticles.
 They truly have every base covered, from baking and sautéing to crisping and boiling.

 Instead of filling your drawers with plastic sandwich bags, opt for a reusable silicone option.
 These bags from Stasher come in a variety of sizes and colors.
 Extra bonus: They’re also dishwasher-safe!

 We know you’re probably not looking forward to doing your own laundry forever, but Dropps laundry detergent pods make it super simple (just ask our Scouts).
-They’re 100 percent plant-derived, plastic-free, and have a cruelty-free guarantee.
+They’re 100% plant-derived, plastic-free, and have a cruelty-free guarantee.

 Cleancult helps make your apartment cleaning regimen more planet-friendly.
 You’ll find just about anything you could ever need, from hand soap to dishwasher detergent.
 All refills come in recyclable paper cartons, which you can recycle yourself or recycle through the company’s free mail-back program.

 Make grocery shopping a whole lot easier (and more sustainable) with a Thrive Market membership.
 Because who wouldn’t want to shop from their couch with a glass of wine in hand?
-From organic groceries to non-toxic cleaning supplies, it really is a one-stop shop for all your eco-friendly apartment essentials.
+It’s a one-stop shop for all your eco-friendly pantry essentials.

 No apartment is complete without a cozy scented candle.
 These candles from Otherland are made with a custom blend of coconut and soy wax.
 They’re cruelty-free and contain no parabens, sulfates, or phthalates.

-Every sustainable kitchen could use a countertop composter.
-This one is made from biodegradable bamboo fiber.
+Every sustainable kitchen could countertop compost bin.
+(This one is made from biodegradable bamboo fiber!)
 It also won’t stink up your new space.
 You can purchase charcoal filters for the lid, which act as a natural deodorizer.
-It’s even available in multiple colors (white, charcoal, and teracotta), so there’s sure to be something that goes with your decor.

 You have to toast to your new eco-friendly apartment, right?
 Pop some bubbly with a bottle of ONEHOPE‘s sparkling wine.
 From recycling its process water to landscape irrigation, ONEHOPE’s winery and vineyard are fully sustainable.
 And for every bottle sold, the company donates a portion of its profits to charity.